FrankNPC/steplogs-logging-examples/steplogs-logging-agent/README.md

 The logging agent is to keep scanning and uploading the log files to steplogs.

 After launch the agent, it will scan all log files and upload.
-Or each hour/30 seconds to scan log files that changed in recent 1 hour/30 seconds.

 [Experimental] once the termination signal reaches the agent, it will scan all file and upload for a last try.
 > kill -SIGTERM < pid >     --no force kill